 - In a large soup pot, fry bacon over medium heat until crispy.
 Using a slotted spoon, remove bacon from pan, leaving the fat in the pot.
 Place fried bacon in a bowl, cover, and place in the refrigerator until the soup is done.

-- Once the soup is done, stir in honey.
+- Once the soup is done, stir in honey and salt.

 - Serve hot, topped with a sprinkling of fried bacon and a spoonful of crème fraîche.